Ensenada Honda (Ceiba, Puerto Rico): Early history

 European invaders had entered Puerto Rico from the west in search of the island's meager mineral wealth and seeking the submission of densely populated Taíno kingdoms.
 The alliance between caciques on the east and the more battled-experience Kalinagos from Vieques and Culebra however, eventually slowed down the Spanish advance and made the eastern coast less appealing to the colonizers.

 While Spanish colonists established a prosperous harbor on the San Juan Bay, no major port developed on Ensenada Honda for most of the colonial period, regardless of its appealing qualities.
 Pirates and buccaneers, however, discovered the inlet's strategic value and for centuries, the region became known for smuggling and piracy.
 Even the infamous Puerto Rican pirate, Roberto Cofresí, is said to have used the inlet as an entry point to mainland Puerto Rico from Vieques and Culebra.
 In 1819, according to a letter from Captain José de Torres, corsairs, apparently South American insurgents (patriots), determined to subvert the Spanish colonial power, landed on the Ensenada Honda but were repelled by the Fajardo local militia.
 The corsairs' attack led the authorities to pay more attention to the vulnerable region.

 In 1813, Iñigo Abbad y Lasierra mentioned the "Ensenada Honda" in the first major publication of Puerto Rico's history, but only in passing.
 It took the independent-minded leaders of the "Seiba" barrio to branch off from the municipality of Fajardo and establish the town of Ceiba at the side of the bay in 1836.
 In their official application, the leaders hoped that the inlet of Ensenada Honda would usher an era of prosperous agricultural exports.
-In 1869, the Spanish colonial government began to pay closer attention to the bay with the planning of a lighthouse on Cabras Island, which sits at the inlet's entrance.
+In 1869, the Spanish colonial government began to pay closer attention to the bay with the planning of a lighthouse on Isla Cabras, which sits at the inlet's entrance.
 And between 1879 and 1889, it set the Ensenada Honda mangroves aside as a natural preserve (Planes de aprovechamiento forestal).
 By the end of the century, Ensenada Honda had become the center of much economic activity around the timber, fishing and sugarcane industries.
 But, in 1905, the newly arrived U.S. Department of Agriculture saw it differently.
 It reported that "On the coast south of Fajardo and near to the village of Ceiba is one of the finest harbors in Porte Rico, which is wholly undeveloped.
 It is called the Ensenada Honda, and is landlocked, deep, and safe."